PointPerfect Service Description

 Below is a table of our delivery and distribution methods available.

-Note 2: It is important to ensure your device has enough memory allocation to avoid possible failures.
-We recommend adjusting your data buffer limits to 1.5 times the observed payload average to accommodate the current payload while leaving room for future growth.
-This will make sure you have enough capacity to avoid potential bottlenecks during processing as well as to accommodate any additional GNSS signals when added.
+Note for MQTT configuration: It is important to ensure your device has enough memory allocated to avoid failures.
+We suggest adjusting your data buffer limits to 1.5 times the maximum observed payload to accommodate the current payload and allow for future development if needed.
+This will ensure you have enough capacity to avoid potential bottlenecks during processing and to accommodate any additional GNSS signals if added.

 Client Authentication and Encryption